-(1) The changes to the COLA for participants with a pension entry date on or after January 1, 1998, and earlier than January 1, 2001, shall be provided for in the Police Pension Plan, effective October 1, 2017.
-Participants shall receive a COLA that shall commence on the latter of the first October 1 after:

-- (a) Such retiree's normal retirement date, or - (b) Such retiree's 55th birthday, or - (c) Such retiree's exit from the Deferred Retirement Option Plan (DROP) if they choose to participate in the plan.

-(2) Effective October 1, 2017 through September 30, 2020, bargaining unit employees will be offered the Deferred Retirement Option Plan (DROP) period that is the same DROP period offered to general employees.

-(3) Effective October 1, 2017, the required employee pension contribution rate for all members employed prior to October 1, 2012, shall be 11.25% for FY18 - FY20.

-(4) Effective October 1, 2017, the required employee pension contribution rate for all members employed on or after October 1, 2012, for shall be 13.69% for FY18 - FY20.

-(5) Effective on the final contract ratification date any member who is either currently in, or enters, DROP shall no longer be required to contribute to the pension plan.
+- (1) The changes to the COLA for participants with a pension entry date on or after January 1, 2001 and earlier than January 1, 2004, shall be provided for in the Police Pension Plan, effective October 1, 2020.
+Participants shall receive a COLA that shall commence on the latter of the first October 1 after: - (a) Such retiree's normal retirement date, or - (b) Such retiree's 55th birthday, or - (c) Such retiree's exit from the Deferred Retirement Option Plan (DROP) if they choose to participate in the plan. - (2) Effective October 1, 2020, through September 30, 2023, bargaining unit employees will be offered the Deferred Retirement Option Plan (DROP) period that is the same DROP period offered to general employees. - (3) Effective October 1, 2020, the required employee pension contribution rate for all members employed prior to October 1, 2012, shall be 11.25% for FY21 - FY23. - (4) Effective October 1, 2020, the required employee pension contribution rate for all members employed on or after October 1, 2012, for shall be 13.69% for FY21 - FY23. - (5) Effective October 1st, 2020, any member who is either currently in, or enters, DROP shall no longer be required to contribute to the pension plan. - (6) In the event that a bargaining unit member is killed in the line of duty while employed by the City of Tallahassee, the City of Tallahassee shall provide 100% of the member's Average Financial Compensation to their heir/heirs in monthly payments.
+This provision shall be effective on January 1, 2000; however, all pension payments begin no earlier than the date of this ratification; however, the heir/heirs shall be entitled to any retroactive payments beginning January 1, 2016.